• Home

 May 19, 2020

-Rags were used to apply linseed oil to wooden furniture spontaneously combusted.
+Rags were used to apply linseed oil to wooden furniture, which spontaneously combusted.
 The rags were in tubs with other dirty rags below a rack of clean rags and paper goods.
 This was captured on a surveillance video camera.
 REBUILD.
 The community rallied around Roosters, donating over $75,000 for rebuilding efforts, including a $9,000 donation from the WPB Firefighters Union.
 While working with the City on rebuilding plans, ownership was approached by the City’s Historic Preservation Planner to see if we would consider designating the site historic due to its cultural contribution to the community.

 January 1, 2019